 Falk has an extraordinarily flexible baritone, with a warm, confiding lower and midrange (…) and (…) is able to characterize every word so vividly that, if he were singing in Vedic Sanskrit, you’d get the message, admires the Washington Post.
 The colourfulness, flexibility and authenticity in his expression are the artistic foundation of his international career as an opera singer as well as an interpreter of art song.

-Along with his repertoire of early and classical music, Holger Falk has a great passion for works from contemporary musical theatre.
-Over the last few years, he performed Wolfgang Rihm’s major roles to great acclaim: Jakob Lenz at the Teatr Wielki – Polish National Opera Warsaw and Dionysos at the Heidelberg Theatre as well as the role of Cortez in Die Eroberung von Mexico at the Teatro Real Madrid at the invitation of Gérard Mortier (stage direction: Pierre Audi).
+Along with his repertoire of early and classical music, Holger Falk has a great passion for works from contemporary music theatre.
+Over the last few years, he performed Wolfgang Rihm’s major roles: Jakob Lenz at the Polish National Opera Warsaw and Dionysos at the Heidelberg Theatre as well as the role of Cortez in Die Eroberung von Mexico at the Teatro Real Madrid at the invitation of Gérard Mortier.

-Furthermore, he has sung in many new roles that have been written specially for him.
-Due to his close connection to the composer Peter Eötvös, Holger Falk premiered his opera The Golden Dragon at the Frankfurt Opera and later-on at the Bregenz Festival as well as Paradise Reloaded at the Palace of Arts – Müpa Budapest.
-He sang the world premieres of Miroslav Srnka’s Make No Noise at the Bavarian State Opera Munich, Benoit Mernier’s Frühlings Erwachen at La Monnaie Brussels, Michael Wertmüller’s Weine nicht, singe! at the Hamburg State Opera as well as of works by Steffen Schleiermacher (Kokain), Jan Müller-Wieland (Die Irre), Hans Gefors (Schattenspiele), Vladimir Tarnopolski (Jenseits der Schatten), Beat Furrer (La biancha notte), Fabián Panisello (L ́officina della resurrezione) and Georges Aperghis (Le Soldat inconnu).
+Furthermore, he has premiered many new roles that have been written for him.
+These include Inga in The Golden Dragon by Peter Eötvös at the Frankfurt Opera and later-on at the Bregenz Festival as well as Lucifer in Eötvös’ Paradise Reloaded at the Palace of Arts–Müpa Budapest.
+He sang the world premieres of Miroslav Srnka’s Make No Noise at the Bavarian State Opera Munich, Benoit Mernier’s Frühlings Erwachen at La Monnaie Brussels, Michael Wertmüller’s Weine nicht, singe! at the Hamburg State Opera as well as in new works by Steffen Schleiermacher (Kokain), Jan Müller-Wieland (Die Irre), Hans Gefors (Schattenspiele), Vladimir Tarnopolski (Jenseits der Schatten), Beat Furrer (La bianchanotte), Fabián Panisello (L ́officina della resurrezione) and Georges Aperghis (Le Soldat inconnu).
 In 2017, he has been nominated as singer of the year by Opernwelt magazine for the interpretation of Kassandra in Xenaki’s Oresteia at the Theater Basel to which he successfully returned for Wertmüller‘s world premiere DIODATI.
 UNENDLICH in 2019.
 In 2018, he made his debut at the RuhrTriennale in the role of Jean-Charles in Hans Werner Henze’s Das Floß der Medusa with the Bochum Symphony Orchestra.

 Opera / Music theatre: